Facebook iconI Tested 9 React Native Animation Libraries (Here’s What Works)

 Written by Mohammed Ameen

-9 Best React Native Animation Libraries in 2025 Hero
+I Tested 9 React Native Animation Libraries (Here’s What Works) Hero

 Why do some mobile apps feel smooth while others feel clunky?
-The difference often comes down to animations.
-According to Google research, 53% of mobile site visits are abandoned if pages take longer than three seconds to load.
-The same principle applies to mobile apps; poor performance drives users away.
+I’ve noticed the difference is usually animations under load, especially during scrolling, navigation, and gesture-heavy screens.
+Google research shows 53% of mobile site visits are abandoned if pages take longer than three seconds to load, and the same performance expectations carry over to mobile apps.

 The truth is, smooth animations in React Native apps are no longer a luxury; they’re a must-have for a modern, engaging user experience.
 In today's competitive app market, users expect fluid screen transitions, fun micro-interactions, and visual feedback that feels natural.
 This high standard of user interface (UI) design pushes developers to find the best animation libraries for React Native.